dangarfield/beds-hackathon-2017/scenarios.md

 - TUI values it's captains highly - but it values it's customers much higher.
 The use of the radio is unacceptable for playing games, but we do need a way for our captains to relax, chill out & kickback with a nice game of Battleships.
 - You have been asked to implement Battleships.
 The choice of how the players communicate is up to you, but it must be via your program - NOT the radio!
 All ships have direct connections to all other ships & of course - an internet connection.
 - For now, assume that each player can set their ships up on specific squares - send a message to the other player & the system indicates a hit or miss in response.
-The state of the game is kept up-to-date & displayed to both players at all times.
+The state of the game is kept up-to-date & displayed to both players at all times - but is not stored (for example, in a database)!
 In particular, you should show hits & misses on a per square basis within the grid to both players, whilst hiding each others ships of course!

 __Level 2__